The following are the six instruments used to carry out the mission of the Black Studies Program.

 - Howard A. Mims African American Cultural Center

 The Black Studies Program operates an African American Cultural Center which features revolving exhibits open to the public Monday through Friday from 8:00 AM to 8:00 PM (Summer hours: 8:30 AM to 5:30 PM).
 Public lectures, films, videos and other programs and activities are available in the center.
 There is a student lounge and space for community and campus groups to hold meetings.

 A Cleveland State University tradition since 1974, Black Aspirations Week celebrates the heritage of African-American peoples as well as Black America's future.
 Black Aspirations will feature a series of speakers, workshops, performances, and a community dinner.
 Please join us as we recognize the faith that the past has taught us and the hope that the present has brought us.

 - "IMAGES," A Weekly Radio Forum

 Produced by the Office of Black Studies, "Images" interviews international, national and local guests from many fields of endeavor.
-Broadcast each week on three different Cleveland area stations.
+Broadcast each week on two different Cleveland area stations.

 - Jazz Heritage Orchestra